(585) sits down with Joywave front man Daniel Armbruster

 Oh, let me tell you.
 I hate things that happened long ago, far away.
 It is my least favorite thing in the entire world.
 The Renaissance fair is my nightmare.
 Lord of the Rings, can’t do it.
 Even Star Wars.
 I’m okay with it because there’s a lot of technology, which is fun to me.
 But then at the beginning, what do they do?
 Long ago, far away.
 And I’m out.
 I’m out.
 So I can’t think of a fairy tale that I like.
 At all.
 So, I hate to ruin the January, February issue right off the bat.
 And you’ve got this foolproof concept of everyone likes fairy tales.

 Do you have anything you want to add?
 Or do you want to talk more about airports?

 I would love to talk more about airports.
 We should have more direct flights to Rochester, because it would make it easier for people to come into our city and do business.
 It’d be really nice to have some direct flights to places with investment capital, like San Francisco, or Seattle, or LA, because I need to go there a lot, and I’m really tired of changing planes, and my problems are everyone’s problems [laughs].
 I think that getting people in the door is the catalyst to everything else.
 Obviously there’s a lot of problems, but having people show up, who have money, who can pay our higher taxes, is going to be good for everyone.
 Get people with money here and then tax the hell out of them.
 Don’t ever let them leave.

-Visit Armbruster's hilarious Instagram account here, and check back soon for a video of the full interview.
+Visit Armbruster’s hilarious Instagram account here, and watch the full video below.